-Section 307.
-Inspector of Cellars-Duties-(a) There shall be appointed by the Board of Public Safety a competent person as inspector of cellars. (b) The person so to be appointed shall be nominated in writing to said Board by the Chief of the Fire Force and shall rank and receive the same compensation as a captain on the Fire Force and shall be and shall continue to be a regular member of said Fire Force. (c) It shall be the duty of such inspector to inspect and examine all basements, cellars, sub-cellars and subways in the City, and to require that all ordinances pertaining to protection from fire in basements, cellars, sub-cellars and subways shall be enforced as provided for by ordinance now in effect and force, except such basements, cellars, sub-cellars and subways as are now equipped with automatic device for the protection of said basements, cellars, sub-cellars and subways from fire, and he shall make written reports as to condition of all such basements, cellars, sub-cellars and subways directly to the Chief of the Fire Force of such City. (d) The examination and inspection of basements, cellars, sub-cellars, and subways by such inspector, and his report shall cover all conditions affecting the safety of such premises regarding fire or conflagrations.
+SECTION 307.
+INSPECTOR OF CELLARS-DUTIES.-(a) There shall be

+appointed by the Board of Public Safety, a competent person as inspector of cellars. (b) The person so to be appointed shall be nominated in writing to said Board by the Chief of the Fire Force and shall rank and receive the same compensation as a captain on the Fire Force and shall be and shall continue to be a regular member of said Fire Force. (c) It shall be the duty of such inspector to inspect and examine all basements, cellars, sub-cellars and subways in the City, and to require that all ordinances pertaining to protection from fire in basements, cellars, sub-cellars and subways shall be enforced as provided for by ordinance now in effect and force, and he shall make written reports as to condition of all such basements, cellars, sub-cellars and subways directly to the Chief of the Fire Force of such City. (d) The examination and inspection of basements, cellars, sub-cellars and subways by such inspector, and his report shall cover all conditions affecting the safety of such premises regarding fire or conflagrations.

-Section 308.
-Inspector-Powers-(a) Such inspector shall have full power and authority to enter upon all cellars, sub-cellars, basements and subways for the purpose of making the inspection and examination herein required. (b) Upon refusal by the owners, agent or occupant of any premises containing any cellar, sub-cellar, basement or subway to permit said inspector to enter the same, said inspector shall thereupon obtain and present to said owner, agent or occupant a written order or authority by the Board of Public-Safety, or by the Chief of the Fire Force to enter upon, examine and inspect such cellar, basement, sub-cellar or subway.
+SECTION 308.
+INSPECTOR-POWERS.-(a) Such inspector shall have full power and authority to enter upon all cellars, sub-cellars, basements and subways for ahe purpose of making the inspection and examination herein required. (b) Upon refusal by the owners, agent or occupant of any premises containing any cellar, sub-cellar, basement or subway to permit said inspector to enter the same, said inspector shall thereupon obtain and present to said owner, agent or occupant a written order or authority by the Board of Public Safety, or by the Chief of the Fire Force to enter upon, examine and inspect such cellar, basement, sub-cellar or subway.

-SIGNS, SIGN BOARDS AND BILL BOARDS.
+SIGNS, SIGNBOARDS AND BILLBOARDS.

-Section 309.
-Permit-No structure is to be used as a sign, sign board or bill board for advertisement of any sort or shall be built, placed or erected or hung upon or from the roof or outer wall of any building or upon any lot or ground without a permit from the Commissioner of Buildings.
+SECTION 309.
+PERMIT.-No structure is to be used as a sign, signboard or billboard for advertisement of any sort or shall be built, placed or erected or hung upon or from the roof or outer wall of any building or upon any lot or ground without a permit from the Commissioner of Buildings.

-Section 310.
-Wind Pressure-All signs, sign boards or bill boards now in existence or hereafter erected and maintained shall be made, constructed and maintained of sufficient strength to withstand a wind pressure of thirty-five pounds per square foot of surface without stressing the material beyond the safe limit of stress.
+SECTION 310.
+WIND PRESSURE.-All signs, signboards or billboards now in existence or hereafter erected and maintained shall be made, constructed and maintained of sufficient strength to withstand a wind pressure of thirty-five (35) pounds per square foot of surface without stressing the material beyond the safe limit of stress.

-Section 311.
-Bond-Every person, firm or corporation engaged in the business of erecting or hanging signs, sign boards or bill boards shall annually file with the City Controller a good and sufficient surety bond in the penal sum of Five Thousand Dollars (\$5,000), to indemnify, save and keep barmless the City of Indianapolis from any and all causes, damages and expenses of any kind whatsoever, which may be suffered by the City because of neglect on the part of such person, firm or corporation in the constructing, hanging or erecting such signs, sign boards or bill boards, sions and manner of fastening the same to the structure.
+SECTION 311.
+BOND.-Every person, firm or corporation engaged in the business of erecting or hanging signs, signboards or billboards shall annually file with the City Controller a good and sufficient surety bond in the penal sum of five thousand dollars (\$5,000), to indemnify, save and keep harmless the City of Indianapolis from any and all causes, damages and expenses of any kind whatsoever, which may be suffered by the City because of neglect on the part of such person, firm or corporation in the constructing, hanging or erecting such signs, signboards or billboards.